erwa/notes/hpPrinter.md

+### Ink settings

+If print-out is faint, in addition to increasing quality, can also try unchecking "use ink-saving mode".

 ### Disable test page

 When replacing ink cartridge, test page will automatically print.
 You need to do what it says: place it on the scanner and then press Scan.